dpi-tta-lessons/code-review/content.md

   - Not quite.
 You only need to resolve the conflicts, not revert everything.
 {: .choose_all #merge_conflict_resolution title="Resolving Merge Conflicts" points="1" answer="[1,2,3]" }

+## Be patient
+Senior and Lead developers can be very busy so be patient, but make sure to reach out if you are waiting on a review.

+## 🤪 Fun Facts
+[Fun Facts](https://github.com/DPI-WE/fun-facts) is an index of fun facts.
+Follow the contribution guidelines to add your fun fact and practice your pull request skills.

 ---

 - Approximately how long (in minutes) did this lesson take you to complete?